AbdoF22/Transportation/README.md

 # Transportation
 Comparison between European countries for the development of preferability for electric cars over petrol cars from 2001 to 2019.

-The Excel file is the raw data source